sondreb/v.js/README.md

     <button data-ume-action="onProfileSave">Save</button>
 </form>
 ```

+Bind attributes can be written using either "." or "-" as object separator.

 Within the data-v-opened page handler for this page, you must return an object containing a profile structure with a nickname value.